prsgaming/prs-game-design/conquest/Game-Packs/Battle-Royale/Rule-Book.md

 in order to combat with the corresponding weapon type, and if that combat takes place, that resource is removed from the board.

-Droughts to not replace the general famine, but they may make it easier to use a certain weapon.
+Droughts do not replace the general famine, but they may make it easier to use a certain weapon.
+For example a "Wood Drought" means that the unit needs a supply line to a wood resource, but it is not removed from the game.
+This has no effect on other resources, unless their droughts appear as well.

+Surplusses are introduced.
+They enable players to be able to use weapons in combat without any possession of its corresponding resource.

 # Railways